ymayers/saintalbansvitae/README.md

 ### Core Features

-_The site will allow users to create blog posts and photos, with the ability to comment on community members' photos/articles.._

-- _Users will be able to log in._
+_The site will allow users to create blog posts and photos, with the ability to comment on community members' photos/articles.
+Users will be able to:_

+- _Log in_
-- _Users will be able to write blog posts._
+- _Write blog posts_
-- _Users will be able to post photos._
-- _Users will be able to comment._

-### Goals

-- _Lorem ipsum, dolor sit amet,_
-- _consectetur adipiscing elit._
-- _Phasellus dapibus fermentum risus vitae bibendum._
-- _Integer vel ipsum mollis odio sollicitudin ornare eu vel ex._
-- _etc._
+- _Post photos_
+- _Comment on blog posts_

 ### Team

 Created, designed, and developed by [Yolea Mayers](https://github.com/yoleamayers) for the General Assembly Software Engineering Immersive (May '20 Cohort) Unit 4 Project.

-### Permissions

-_Lorem ipsum dolor sit amet.
-Phasellus dapibus fermentum risus vitae bibendum.
-Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
-In quis fringilla velit, ac maximus quam.
-Etiam eget placerat neque.
-Aenean faucibus sem non nisi lobortis ullamcorper._

 <br>

 ## MVP

-> The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

 _The **Saint Albans Vitae** MVP is for the app to have full CRUD functionality and working authorization.
 The App will be styled similarly to wireframes, below.
 The **Saint Albans Vitae** will be responsive in Desktop, Mobile and iPad views._